jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 * Listing the files in a directory
 * Returning disk usage
 * Providing a regular expression filter
-* Counting lines, words and characters
+* Counting lines, words, and characters
 * And many more

 The standard output of these commands can be piped as standard input to other commands making it easy to construct more sophisticated behaviors with a little piping glue.
 It’s simple for users to build their own commands from these basics.